 3 of the Easiest Ways to Save More for Retirement

+Saving for retirement is a lifelong challenge, and there's never a perfect time in life to save.
 When you're young and just starting out in your career, you may not have much extra money to set aside for the future.
 Then as you get older, the bills start piling up and it becomes difficult to balance retirement saving with a mortgage, kids and a long list of other financial responsibilities.
 Before you know it, you're nearing retirement age with little to nothing socked away.

 It may not be easy to save for retirement, but it is crucial if you want to enjoy your golden years comfortably.
 The average person age 65 and over spends nearly $46,000 per year, according to the U.S. Bureau of Labor Statistics, yet the average Social Security beneficiary receives around $17,500 per year in benefits.
 So, unless you're willing to make some serious lifestyle changes in retirement, you'll need a significant amount in personal savings to close that gap.

 Fortunately, there are a few simple things you can do right now to start saving more.

 1. Set Up Automatic Transfers to Your Retirement Account